Buddhist Practice and Living an Ethical Life - Class Series on Zen Precepts begins Wednesday, January 21, 6:45 pm

 This class is offered for people who want to learn Zen meditation and get to know the San Antonio Zen Center.

 Typically, this class is offered the first Saturday of every month from noon - 2:00 pm..
 It is taught by one of our senior members and lasts approximately 2 hours.
-Our next offerings are Saturday, February 7 and Saturday, March 7, 2026.
+Our next offering is Saturday, March 7, 2026.

 Please sign up by using the sign-up sheet in the foyer, by calling 210-257-8383, or by emailing info@sanantoniozen.org